 lame stories of a Caribbean Island, in my celebration of stories and food, it is time for the last SnackTAYku International Versus of the year!

 This year we prepared some Venezuelan traditional holiday plate called Hallaca.
 I’d say it’s like a super charged Tamal, and sorry my Mexican friends, but this is like the ultimate Tamal, no shredded pork will ever beat this plate.
 Why is the Hallaca better?
 Let’s take a look at our ingredient list...

 First up is all the veggies.
 Hooray for Green-Greens (and red and yellow)!

 From Left to Right: Pickled veggies (a hint of crushed capers & olives), chives, and red bell peppers.
 But it’s not all veggies... we need meats, and lo and behold two pieces of roasted pork loins prepared the night before:

 Garlic, Oregano, Thyme, Onions and Mustard were some of the ingredients used in the preparation of my fellow swine friend.
 Roasted for four hours at 400F they were left to cool overnight in their own juices to preserve those flavour profiles.
 Bold!

-We also used a hen, which is like the bland cousin of the Turkey, but hey it’s cheaper than a Turkey!
+We also used a hen, when it comes to flavor the hen is like the bland cousin of the turkey, on the other hand it’s cheaper than a turkey!
 Plus what it lacks in tastiness it makes up in the versatility we need in this plate.

-Now that we have all the ingredients... it’s time to prepare a stew!
-To be more precise... it’s a five hour stew.
+Now that we have all the ingredients... it’s time to prepare a stew.
+To be more precise, a five hour stew.
 We set up a stove outside and threw in all the ingredients in the pot, but before...

 ...we had to cut them into small cubes to make it easier to distribute evenly.
 Once they are good to go we set up a stove outside and started mixing the ingredients in.